How is The Palace Trust funded?

 Why should I remember The Palace Trust in my Will?

 Obviously your first concern will normally be your family and their needs.
 But once you have done that, you may need to think about Inheritance Tax (IHT).
 In simplistic terms, this is a tax levied at 40% of all estates in excess of £325k in value.
 You may believe that your “worth” is much less than that, but how valuable is your house?
 Many people unexpectedly find that there is an IHT bill to pay following the death of a loved one.
 But the good news is that legacies in favour of a surviving spouse and / or a registered charity are exempt from IHT.
 In addition, any Will which leaves 10% or more of the estate to a registered charity has the IHT on the rest of the estate reduced to 36%.
 So, a gift to The Palace Trust in your Will not only benefits the charity but may also save your estate some IHT!

 What kind of gift can I give?

 There are two principal types of bequest you can make:

 A Residuary Gift is a percentage of your estate after all debts and other gifts have been paid.
 It is an excellent way of dividing your estate between your children and your chosen good causes, especially because it keeps up with inflation automatically.

 A Pecuniary Gift is a fixed sum of money.
 It is possible to index-link this to inflation if you wish, though without this it can reduce in real value over the years.

 The reality is a bit more complicated than this!
 Your professional adviser will be able to help you.

 If you decide to make, or change your will, you next need to ensure that it is done correctly.
-The best way to do this is to approach a local solicitor, who will often offer a free initial chat to discuss options.
-The overall cost will probably be less than you think, but you should always make a point of getting a quote before proceeding.
+The best way to do this is to approach a local solicitor.
+Most solicitors’ firms offer a preliminary meeting free of charge.
+So the total cost will probably be less than you think, but you should always make a point of getting a quote before proceeding.